-“Cocido Madrileño” is one of the signature dishes in Spanish capital when the autumn comes, and one of the most popular questions is where to eat “cocido” in Madrid?
+“Cocido Madrileño” is one of the signature dishes in the Spanish capital when the autumn comes, and one of the most popular questions is where to eat “cocido” in Madrid?
 There are many different types of “Cocidos” across the length and breadth of the country, but none as popular as the famous Madrid-style “Cocido”.
 This dish, for those who do not know, consists of a combination of chickpeas, soup, hearty meat and vegetables.
 According to tradition, this stew should be served in three phases: first, the soup with noodles, secondly, the chickpeas with vegetables and finally, the meat.

 Many historians have tried to find the origin of this dish, something extremely complex given the huge mosaic of cultures and civilizations that have lived in Spain over the centuries.
 However, it is believed that the “Cocido Madrileño” comes from the Jewish dish “Adafina” which is a lamb stew with chickpeas.
 In the past, the Jews prepared the “Adafina” on Fridays to eat on Saturdays (Shabbat)-the sacred day for Jews.
 Even today this dish is very popular among the Sephardic Jews (Spanish Jews who left Spain in the fifteenth century due to the Inquisition).